 South Atlantic Cable System (SACS) had passed another milestone when the Development Bank of Angola (DBA) signed loan agreements with Japanese firms this week.
 SACS, the submarine fiber optic cable that connects South America with the African continent is Angola’s hope for international bandwidth.
 The Japan Bank for International Co-operation (JBIC) and other banks will provide the necessary funds to construct the submarine fiber optic cable system across the Atlantic ocean.
 Japanese firm NEC will construct the cable system.

-The agreement is backed by the guarantee from the Angolan government.
-The two stage loan program that will fund the cable system involves presence of Japan Bank for International Co-operation (JBIC), Sumitomo Mitsui Banking Corporation (SMBC), Nippon Export and Investment Insurance (NEXI) to finance the first stage of the cable deployment.
+The agreement is backed by a guarantee from the Angolan government.
+The two-stage loan program that will fund the cable system involves the presence of Japan Bank for International Co-operation (JBIC), Sumitomo Mitsui Banking Corporation (SMBC), Nippon Export and Investment Insurance (NEXI) to finance the first stage of the cable deployment.
 The second stage of the loan program includes agreements between BDA and Angola Cables.
 Angola Cables is the owner of the SACS.
-Angola Cables is a Public-Private Partnership, the shareholders of which includes Isabel dos Santos’ Unitel Telecom Company and Angola Telecom.
+Angola Cables is a Public-Private Partnership, the shareholders of which include Isabel dos Santos’ Unitel Telecom Company and Angola Telecom.

-Angola has one of the highest telecommunication cost in the continent.
-The Angolan authorities see the potential to help lower telecommunication prices in Angola..
-Angola Cables is a member of West Africa Cable System (WACS), which owns submarine optical cable linking South Africa and the United Kingdom, routing via different landing points in Africa and Europe.
+Angola has one of the highest telecommunication costs on the continent.
+The Angolan authorities see the potential to help lower telecommunication prices in Angola.
+Angola Cables is a member of the West Africa Cable System (WACS), which owns submarine optical cable linking South Africa and the United Kingdom, routing via different landing points in Africa and Europe.